Br1tt4ny/Br1tt4ny/README.md

 ---
 ###  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">About Me
-✨Iam currently studying for my Bachelors in Information Technology.
+✨Iam currently studying Information Technology.

 I would love to succeed in this field so I am able to share my knowledge with others.
 My dream is to become a backend developer in a field that doesnt have many females.
 My mission is to get to a point where I am able to create content and share what I know